rust-lang/wg-async/rfc-drafts/stream.md

 or one new trait with a "conversion" from the old trait.

-This also brings up the question of whether we should allow conversion in the opposite way - if every "Detached" stream can become an attached one, should _some_ detached streams be able to become attached ones?
+This also brings up the question of whether we should allow conversion in the opposite way - if every non-lending stream can become a lending one, should _some_ non-lending streams be able to become lending ones?

+We can say that, as the Rust language stands today, we cannot cleanly convert impl Stream to impl LendingStream due to the [coherence conflict](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=a667a7560f8dc97ab82a780e27dfc9eb) shown here.

 These use cases need more thought, which is part of the reason it is out of the scope of this particular RFC.

 ## Generator syntax